Tomasbenton/Auction-Display-Project/README.md

 # Auction Display Project
-Auction Display Project is a project created to help display exhibitor, buyer, addon buyer, and sale information during a county fair auction.
-The application is comprised of a front-end web application server, a back-end api server, and a database server that can all be run on a host machine inside of a local network.
+Auction Display Project is a project created to help display exhibitor, buyer, addon buyer, and sale information during a live county fair auction.
+The application is comprised of a front-end web application server, a back-end API server, and a database server that can all be run on a host machine inside of a local network.
 The system is designed to connect with other computers or Raspberry PI or similar devices that act as endpoints for displaying the data on a monitor(s).

 ## Technologies
 Auction Display Project is built using a _**MEVN**_ stack which consists of: